 If transcutaneous pacing is not successful, a transvenous pacemaker is necessary.
 In stable patients, a cardiologist/electrophysiologist consultation for placement of a permanent pacemaker is most appropriate.
 Pacing may not be successful if underlying diseases causing the heart block do not receive treatment; this is particularly true in drug toxicity.
 In these patients, although the clinician might attempt pacing, the priority should be to treat the underlying cause.
 In patients with heart block secondary to an acute myocardial infarction, temporary pacing is a consideration in the cath lab.
 In patients with acute inferior infarct secondary to an occluded right coronary artery, timely restoration of arterial perfusion may often lead to improvement of the complete heart block.
 On the contrary, complete heart block related to an anterior infarction is more likely to eventually require placement of a permanent pacemaker than patients with inferior infarction.
 In a large recent study utilizing the National Inpatient Sample databases in patients with STEMI, the incidence of complete heart block was found to be approximately 2.2% in acute ST-elevation MI patients.
 It demonstrated that the in-hospital mortality was significantly higher in patients with complete heart block than those without it.
 Although the use of temporary pacing was higher in inferior MI patients, the need for an eventual permanent pacemaker was significantly higher in anterior MI patients.

-Third-degree heart block is often a straightforward diagnosis on the 12-lead ECG and is characterized by the presence of a complete AV-dissociation, with an atrial rate being faster than the ventricular rate.
+Third-degree heart block is often a straightforward diagnosis on the 12-lead ECG.
+It is characterized by the presence of a complete AV-dissociation, with an atrial rate being faster than the ventricular rate.
 It is crucial to differentiate complete heart block from AV dissociation related to other causes such as in idioventricular rhythms where the ventricular rate is faster than the atrial rates.
 Sometimes, second-degree heart block and high-degree AV blocks may masquerade as complete heart block.
 Repeating ECGs or longer rhythm strips are often helpful in making such a distinction.

 Long-term prognosis of third-degree AV block is not well studied (as it often requires treatment in acute settings).
 The prognosis likely is dependent on the patient's underlying disease burden and severity of the clinical presentation on arrival.
-Complete heart block is sometimes reversible in settings such as acute MI by restoring coronary perfusion and in conditions such as Lyme's disease by treatment with antibiotics.
+Complete heart block is sometimes reversible in settings such as acute MI by restoring coronary perfusion and in conditions such as Lyme disease by treatment with antibiotics.
 Historically, high-grade AV blocks have been considered a marker of poor prognosis in patients with ST-segment elevation myocardial infarction, and more recent studies indicate that this continues to be true in the era of percutaneous coronary intervention.
-As previously mentioned, the presence of complete heart block in acute MI is an independent predictor for increased mortality in these patients.
+As previously mentioned, the presence of a complete heart block in acute MI is an independent predictor for increased mortality in these patients.
 Complete heart block occurs more frequently in patients with inferior MI than anterior MI.
 Although the use of temporary pacing was higher in inferior MI patients, the need for an eventual permanent pacemaker was significantly higher in anterior MI patients.
 Also, the mortality associated with complete heart block is higher in patients with anterior MI compared to inferior MI.

 The recommendation is that a pacemaker is placed in patients with a persistent third-degree AV block, although the term "persistent" is often a matter of clinician judgment.
 An Italian survey of just over 24000 patients found that 21% received pacing for third-degree AV blocks.
 Although pacemaker is the definitive treatment for patients in third-degree AV block, it does carry some burden of heart failure itself.
-A 2017 study finding patients with AV blocks are more apt to develop heart failure than those without an AV block, both acutely (over 6 months) and chronically (6 months to 4 years), which may be related to the dependence of frequent RV pacing.
+A 2017 study concluded that patients with AV blocks are more prone to develop heart failure than those without an AV block, both acutely (over 6 months) and chronically (6 months to 4 years), which may be related to the dependence of frequent RV pacing.

 Patients with third-degree heart blocks are vulnerable to decreased perfusion related to symptomatic bradycardia and decreased cardiac output.
 Patients may experience syncope related falls and head injuries.
 Critically ill patients may be unable to protect their airway and may develop nausea, possibly aspirate, and may have delirium.
 Treatment-related complications in the short term are malposition or dislodgement of a pacemaker lead and cardiac perforation in the short term and pacemaker associated heart failure in the long term.
 As is true for the prognosis of third-degree heart block, complications will frequently be dependent on a patient's overall health and compensatory mechanisms.